launderex619/chord-autocompletion/README.md

 # chord-autocompletion
-Using Genetic Algorithms we can autocomplete a melody using chrords given as an input
+Using Genetic Algorithms we can autocomplete a melody using chords given as an input